Routine care if you have already started PrEP

 - Have a blood test to check your kidney function.

 - Test for hepatitis C if you are having sex with gay men.
+Some clinics do this more frequently depending on risk.

 For trans and non binary people